magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 one for each source file extension: `clj`, `cljs` and `cljc`.

-At the moment we'll mimic the same structure for the `cljc` directory only
+At the moment we'll mimic the same structure for the `cljc` directory only, because we're going to create the unit tests for that `modern-cljs.shopping.validators` namespace only.

 ```bash
 mkdir -p test/cljc/modern_cljs/shopping
 ```

-because we're going to create the unit tests for the `modern-cljs.shopping.validators` namespace only.

 > NOTE 3: even if you do not need to mimic the source directory layout
 > in a corresponding test directory layout, by doing it the project